allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

 #### Local run

-Note: local run in our case does not mean 100% execution on the laptop: job is triggered from the local machine, but actually it has a place on the real cluster in Google Cloud.
+Note: local run in our case does not mean 100% execution on the laptop: job is triggered from the local machine, but actually it takes place on the real cluster in Google Cloud.

 <table>